linode/terraform-provider-linode/website/docs/r/instance.html.md

     * `memory_limit` - (Optional) - Defaults to the total RAM of the Linode

+### Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 10 mins) Used when launching the instance (until it reaches the initial `running` state)
+* `update` - (Defaults to 20 mins) Used when stopping and starting the instance when necessary during update - e.g. when changing instance type
+* `delete` - (Defaults to 10 mins) Used when terminating the instance

 ## Attributes

 This Linode Instance resource exports the following attributes: